-This paper suggests a new approach to calculate country-industry-year-specific forwardlooking effective tax rates (FLETRs) for 19 industries, 221 countries and the years 2001 to 2020.
-Beside statutory tax rate and tax base information, the FLETRs account for typical country-industry-specific financing- and asset structures.
+This paper provides a new approach to calculate country-industry-year-specific forwardlooking effective tax rates (FLETRs) for 19 industries, 221 countries and the years 2001 to 2020.
+Besides statutory tax rate and tax base information, the FLETRs account for typical country-industry-specific financing- and asset structures.
 These financing- and asset structures are - depending on the data coverage - calculated directly from different data sources or imputed using Predictive Mean Matching.
 By accounting for the heterogeneity in financing and asset structures, we ensure that our FLETRs adequately capture the variation in the tax incentives that a country's tax code implicitly grants to different industries.
-We further show that effective tax rates suffer from significant measurement error when this country-industry-specific heterogeneity is neglected.
+We further demonstrate that other commonly used effective tax rate measures suffer from significant measurement error when this country-industry-specific heterogeneity is neglected.
 Our empirical analysis exploits the substantial variation in FLETRs over time to provide estimates of the tax semi-elasticity of investment.
-Based on more than 24 million firm entity observations, our results suggest a tax semi-elasticity of about -0.41, which is at the lower end of previous findings.
-We further show that different sub-groups of firms respond very heterogeneously to tax incentives.
+Based on more than 24 million firm-entity observations, our results suggest a tax semi-elasticity of about -0.41, which is at the lower end of previous findings.
+An interesting additional test focuses on the effect of industry-specific depreciation allowances.
+Compared to tax cuts, our estimates suggest that firms are very sensitive to changes in depreciation rules.
+When a government's objective is to stimulate investments, more generous depreciation allowances may thus be the more effective policy instrument.

+We further illustrate that different subgroups of firms respond very heterogeneously to tax incentives.
 For example, when focusing on firm entities operating in the manufacturing sector, we find a substantially bigger semi-elasticity of -1.23.
 Country-specific economic circumstances as well as profit shifting opportunities also have a significant impact on the tax semi-elasticity.
 All in all, the estimated semi-elasticities range from values close to zero up to -2.63.

-Our study implies that policymakers should be careful when designing tax reforms or when using incentives such as bonus depreciation programs to stimulate corporate investment.
-The extent to which this leads to more real firm activity depends significantly on the type of business and several other firm- and/or country-specific conditions.
+Our study implies that policymakers should be careful when designing tax reforms or when using incentives such as bonus depreciation programs to stimulate corporate investment, as homogeneous tax policy naturally creates heterogeneous investment incentives.
+Thus, the extent to which this leads to more real firm activity depends significantly on the type of business and several other firm- and/or country-specific conditions.